-Omar Khadr payment, apology is ‘odious,’ Conservatives say
+Conservatives denounce $10-million payment to Omar Khadr

 Mr. Khadr was captured in Afghanistan at the age of 15 in 2002, following a shootout with U.S. troops where he was badly wounded – blinded by shrapnel in one eye and with fist-sized exit wounds in his shoulder and chest.

-He was accused of throwing a grenade that killed U.S. army medic Christopher Speer in the firefight and was sent to the U.S. detention facility in Guantanamo Bay.
+He was sent to the U.S. detention facility in Guantanamo Bay.

 Mr. Khadr, now 30, spent more than 10 years in U.S. and Canadian custody, much of that time in the Guantanamo Bay detention centre.
-Once the youngest detainee in Guantanamo, he was transferred to Canada in 2012 after accepting a plea deal.
+Once the youngest detainee in Guantanamo, he was transferred to Canada in 2012 after agreeing to serve an eight-year sentence and plead guilty.

-Mr. Edney has said his client was treated abysmally even though he was a child soldier and his body was shattered from wounds.
+Mr. Edney has said his client was treated abysmally even though he was a child soldier and his body suffered severe wounds.
 U.S. interrogators subjected him to sleep deprivation and solitary confinement.

 Mr. Edney said Mr. Khadr was coerced into fighting by his father, Ahmed Said Khadr – a top al-Qaeda operative until he was killed in a gunfight with Pakistani troops in 2003.